ThibaultGROUEIX/AtlasNet/README.md

 ## Acknowledgement

-The code for the Chamfer Loss was taken from Fei Xia'a repo : [PointGan](https://github.com/fxia22/pointGAN).
+The code for the Chamfer Loss was adapted from Fei Xia' repo : [PointGan](https://github.com/fxia22/pointGAN).
 Many thanks to him !

 This work was funded by [Adobe System](https://github.com/fxia22/pointGAN) and [Ecole Doctorale MSTIC](http://www.univ-paris-est.fr/fr/-ecole-doctorale-mathematiques-et-stic-mstic-ed-532/).